 Mercer County Conservation District’s Photo Contest

-Money raised through this effort will support the Ross Paulenich Memorial Conservation Scholarship Fund.
-This scholarship is awarded to an outstanding Mercer County high school senior who plans on majoring in Environmental Science, Agriculture, Biology, Engineering, or Conservation Studies.
+Community Benefit: Money raised through this effort will support the Ross Paulenich Memorial Conservation Scholarship Fund.
+This scholarship is awarded to an outstanding Mercer County high school senior that plans on majoring in Environmental Science, Agriculture, Biology, Engineering, or Conservation Studies.

 Earth Day Celebration

 MCCD hosts an Earth Day Celebration each year at Munnell Run Farm.
 This celebration includes an introduction to Earth Day and small service oriented projects such as tree seedling planting or Munnell Run Farm cleanup.
 Lunch for each participant is provided.
 THERE IS NO COST FOR THIS PROGRAM!